kirstenjenson/kirstenjenson.github.io/events/index.md

 ---
 ### 2018:

+## 27 May

+**New Synagogue Mainz, Germany, with violinist Charis Jenson and pianist Uwe Zuetzheim, time TBC**
+Programme to include music by Shostakovich, Bloch, Gal and Mendelssohn.
+With dancer Gili Goverman

+## 16 - 18 March

+**Showcase concerts for Absolute Classics, Dumfries and Galloway, venues and times TBC**
+ Cassado Dance of the Green Devil, Rachmaninov Sonata, Mendelssohn Song Without Words opus 109, Mark Summers Julie-o

 ## 9 March

 **Project Instrumental, Stephen Montague 75th Birthday Concert, St John's Smith Square, 8pm**
 European premiere of a concerto for inside piano and strings

-## 27 May

-**New Synagogue Mainz, with violinist Charis Jenson and pianist Uwe Zuetzheim, time TBC**
-Programme to include music by Shostakovich, Bloch, Gal and Mendelssohn.
-With dancer Gili Goverman

 ## 16 February